libgdx/libgdx.github.io/wiki/audio/audio.md

 ## Alternatives

 In an attempt to fix some of these issues Google created [Oboe](https://github.com/google/oboe) that can be used on libGDX projects thanks to [libGDX Oboe](https://github.com/barsoosayque/libgdx-oboe).

 Another alternative is [MiniAudio](https://miniaud.io/) through [gdx-miniaudio](https://github.com/rednblackgames/gdx-miniaudio) project which is an actively mantained cross-platform audio engine already used in production by some libGDX games.

 The libGDX setup tool gdx-liftoff has options to load libGDX-Oboe and gdx-miniaudio.
-You'll find these under the 3rd Party Section of gdx-liftoff.
+You'll find these under the Third-Party Section of gdx-liftoff.